datamachines/cuda_tensorflow_opencv/README.md

 # DockerFile with Nvidia GPU support for TensorFlow and OpenCV

+As of 20191107 version, also builds a non-CUDA version: `tensorflow_opencv`

+`cuda_tensorflow_opencv`:
-Install an Nvidia GPU optimized version of TensorFlow and OpenCV.
+- Builds an Nvidia GPU optimized version of TensorFlow and OpenCV.
 Also install, Jupyter, Keras, numpy, pandas and X11 support.

-Requires a Linux system with nvidia-docker (v2) and the Nvidia drivers installed to run.
+- Requires a Linux system with nvidia-docker (v2) and the Nvidia drivers installed to run.
 See https://github.com/NVIDIA/nvidia-docker for setup details

+`tensorflow_opencv`:
+- Builds a similar container with a version of TensorFlow and OpenCV.
+Also install, Jupyter, Keras, numpy, pandas and X11 support.
+- can be used on systems without a Nvidia GPU

 **Docker Images built from this repository are publicly available at https://hub.docker.com/r/datamachines/cuda_tensorflow_opencv
 It is possible to use those as `FROM` for your `Dockerfile`.
-For example: `FROM datamachines/cuda_tensorflow_opencv:9.0_1.12.0_4.1.0-20190605` **
+For example: `FROM datamachines/cuda_tensorflow_opencv:9.0_1.12.3_4.1.2-20191107` **

 ## Docker images tag naming

 The image tags follow the `cuda_tensorflow_opencv` naming order.
-As such `9.0_1.12.0_4.1.0` refers to *Cuda 9.0*, *TensorFlow 1.12.0* and *OpenCV 4.1.0*, and `10.0_1.13.1_3.4.6` refers to *Cuda 10.0*, *TensorFlow 1.13.1* and *OpenCV 3.4.6*.
+As such `9.0_1.12.3_4.1.2` refers to *Cuda 9.0*, *TensorFlow 1.12.3* and *OpenCV 4.1.2*.

-Docker images also tagged with a version information for the date (YYYYMMDD) of the Dockerfile against which they were built from, added at the end of the tag string (following a dash character), such that `cuda_tensorflow_opencv:9.0_1.12.0_4.1.0-20190605` is for *Dockerfile dating June 5th, 2019*.
+Docker images are also tagged with a version information for the date (YYYYMMDD) of the Dockerfile against which they were built from, added at the end of the tag string (following a dash character), such that `cuda_tensorflow_opencv:9.0_1.12.3_4.1.2-20191107` is for *Dockerfile dating November 7th, 2019*.

+Similarly, the `tensorflow_opencv` tag follow the same naming convention, and `1.12.3_3.4.8-20191107` refers to *Tensorflow 1.23.3*, *OpenCV 3.4.8*. with a *Dockerfile dating November 7th, 2019*.

 ## Building the images

-Use the provided `Makefile` to get a list of tags.
+Use the provided `Makefile` to get a list of targets to build.

-Use `make build_all` to build all containers.
+Use `make build_all` to build all container images, `make cuda_tensorflow_opencv` to build all the `cuda_tensorflow_opencv` container images, `make tensorflow_opencv` to build all the `tensorflow_opencv` container images, and a direct tag to build a specific version; for example `make 9.0_1.12.3_3.4.8`, will build the `datamachines/cuda_tensorflow_opencv:9.0_1.12.3_3.4.8-20191107` container image.

-Note that the tag for those images does not contain the `datamachines/` organization addition that is found in the publicly released pre-built container images.
+Note that the tag for those images does contain the `datamachines/` organization addition that is found in the publicly released pre-built container images.

 ## Using the container images

-The use of the provided `runDocker.sh` script  present in the directory to test the built image; it will set up the X11 passthrough and give the use a prompt, as well as mount the calling directory as `/dmc`.The user can test X11 is functional by using a simple X command such as `xlogo` from the command line.
+On Linux, the use of the provided `runDocker.sh` script  present in the directory to test the built image; it will set up the X11 passthrough and give the use a prompt, as well as mount the calling directory as `/dmc`.The user can test X11 is functional by using a simple X command such as `xlogo` from the command line.

 Note that the base container runs as root, if you want to run it as a non root user, add `-u $(id -u):$(id -g)` to the `nvidia-docker` command line but ensure that you have access to the directories you will work in.

-To use it, the full tag of the container image should be passed as the `CTO_TAG` environment variable.
-For example, to use `9.0_1.12.0_4.1.0-20190605`, run `CTO_TAG=9.0_1.12.0_4.1.0-20190605 ./runDocker.sh`.
+To use it, the full name of the container image should be passed as the `CTO` environment variable.
+For example, to use `datamachines/cuda_tensorflow_opencv:9.0_1.12.3_4.1.2-20191107`, run `CTO=datamachines/cuda_tensorflow_opencv:9.0_1.12.3_4.1.2-20191107 ./runDocker.sh`.
 Note that `./` can be replaced by the location of `runDocker.sh` so that the user can mount its current working directory as `/dmc` in order to access local files.

 For example, if the user place a picture (named `pic.jpg`) in the directory to be mount as `/dmc` and the following example script (naming it `display_pic.py3`)